By now, most businesses are collecting customer feedback in some capacity.

 Turning a negative into a positive isn’t that difficult after all.
 And 95% of unhappy customers return to your business if their issue was resolved quickly and efficiently.
 If you can change an unhappy customer’s mind and turn them into a loyal customer, the increase in revenue and LTV (lifetime value) is huge.

-4. Acting on negative feedback can produce long-term benefits for your business
+4. Acting on negative reviews can produce long-term benefits for your business

-60% of consumers have higher expectations for customer service now than they did just one year ago.
+65% of consumers have higher expectations for customer service now than they did just five year ago.
 By collecting negative and positive feedback, you can identify the areas of the business that can be improved, and the ones that already work well, giving your different departments a goal they can focus on.

 Negative feedback is great when it comes to getting new insights, and understanding what consumers want and expect from companies like yours.
 It can be difficult to take the perspective of a customer and when working with third-parties and contractors, you might not have the visibility you need to ensure a customer’s experience is of the highest quality.